X

 "My hearing problems would go away if my (friend/partner/family member/significant other) would speak more clearly."

-Our Hearing Management Group sessions offer you the chance to talk with other people who have similar hearing-related problems and learn from one another about techniques and technologies that work.
-We know that hearing problems not only impact the person with the hard of hearing, but also those who they communicate with.
-For these sessions we invite you to bring a close friend or family member to share with the group about what has and has not worked for you so far.
-You do not need to use hearing aids to be a part of this group.
-These sessions are led by a hearing professional and are offered to anyone experiencing hearing-related problems.
+Our Hearing Management Group sessions offer you the chance to talk with other people who have similar hearing-related problems and learn from one another about techniques and technologies that can improve communication.
+We know that hearing problems not only impact the person that is hard of hearing and their communication partners.
+For these sessions we invite you to bring a close friend or family member.
+You do not need to use hearing aids or cochlear implants to be a part of this group.
+These sessions are led by doctoral students under the supervision of a hearing professional and are offered to anyone experiencing hearing-related problems.
 Meetings are scheduled after normal business hours to be as convenient as possible.

 "I am ready to purchase hearing aids.
 Do I need a medical referral?"

-It depends.
-If you have any of the following issues, then you should first see a physician:
+Yes, you will need a medical referral prior to scheduling an appointment at Memphis Speech and Hearing Center.
+If you have any of the following issues, then you should first see an Ear, Nose, and Throat physician:

 • Ear drainage within the last 90 days